-For years, Ramsey County has identified the interchange at Rice Street (CSAH 49) and Interstate 694 (I-694) as a top-priority interchange for reconstruction.
-Not only is I-694 an important regional trucking route, but Rice Street is one of few north-south arterial corridors in the County.
+For years, Ramsey County identified the interchange at Rice Street (CSAH 49) and Interstate 694 (I-694) as a top-priority interchange for reconstruction.
+I-694 is a critical regional commuter and trucking route and Rice Street is one of few north-south arterial corridors in the County.
 Rice Street crosses I-694 in the stretch with only two lanes in each direction, a bottle neck congested for an average of seven hours per day.
-With the Minnesota Department of Transportation’s (MnDOT) construction of a third general-purpose lane in each direction in 2017, the County, with support from the cities of Shoreview, Little Canada and Vadnais Heights, planned to reconstruct the Rice Street/I-694 interchange.
-Construction began in 2020.
+With the Minnesota Department of Transportation’s (MnDOT) construction of a third general-purpose lane in each direction, the County, with support from the cities of Shoreview, Little Canada, and Vadnais Heights, planned to reconstruct the Rice Street/I-694 interchange.

-The purpose of this project is to address the operational issues at the I-694/Rice Street interchange.
-Studies show that, by 2040, traffic operations within the existing interchange will fail.
-Addressing the issues of the interchange will also provide the opportunity to improve transportation efficiency and safety for multimodal and vulnerable users who navigate through the interchange along Rice Street.
-In addition, a well-functioning interchange will increase the economic development potential of currently underutilized property located within the interchange – particularly the former Ramsey County Public Works site located in the southwest quadrant of the interchange.
+The purpose of this project was to address the operational issues at the I-694/Rice Street interchange.
+Studies showed that, by 2040, traffic operations at the existing interchange would fail as vehicle volumes were projected to go up by thousands.
+The Rice Street interchange was also recognized as a hindrance and a safety issue for people walking, rolling, bicycling, and taking transit.
+In addition, a well-designed interchange that supports better access for people using all modes of travel would increase the economic development potential of underutilized property within the interchange area – particularly the former Ramsey County Public Works site in the southwest quadrant of the interchange.

 - 2020 Project of the Year Award | Minnesota County Engineers Association (MCEA)

 Cities of Shoreview, Little Canada and Vadnais Heights, Minnesota

 - Natural resource scientists

 - Water resources engineering

 - Facilitated locally led interchange project process with multiagency support